-Catherine Munson is the Managing Partner of the firm's Washington, D.C. office and co-leader of the Native American Affairs practice.
-Ms. Munson has extensive litigation experience, representing tribal clients in complex cases before the Court of Federal Claims, federal district courts, federal appellate courts, the United States Supreme Court and administrative agencies.
-Ms. Munson also advises tribal and business entities on a variety of matters including water issues, code drafting, occupational health and safety, tax, sovereign immunity and insurance procurement and loss prevention.
+Catherine Munson is co-leader of the Native American Affairs practice.
+She has extensive litigation experience, representing tribal clients in a wide variety of complex cases before the Court of Federal Claims, federal district courts, federal appellate courts, the United States Supreme Court and administrative agencies.
+Ms. Munson specializes in water-related litigation and in advising clients on water matters, including water marketing, leasing, storage, protection of water quality, water regulation, and code drafting.
+Ms. Munson regularly advises clients on dealings with the Department of Interior and enforcement of the United States’ trust responsibility.

 Ms. Munson was awarded the Managing Partner Pro Bono award for her work on behalf of the Piro-Manso-Tiwa Tribe in southern New Mexico.
-Ms. Munson has been recognized as a 2016 and 2017 Washington, D.C.
-“Super Lawyer” for Native American Law and a 2013 Washington, D.C.
+Ms. Munson has been recognized in 2019 and the three years immediately preceding as a Washington D.C.
+“Super Lawyer” for Native American Law and as a 2013 Washington D.C.
 “Rising Star” for General Litigation by Super Lawyers magazine.
-Previously, she was recognized as a Georgia "Rising Star" by Super Lawyers magazine.

-Successfully represented a Tribe and over 1,000 allottees in a complex class action trespass claim against the United States regarding an expired transmission line right-of-way.
+Successfully represented a Tribe and more than 1,000 allottees in a complex class action trespass claim against the United States regarding an expired transmission line right-of-way.
 The matter involved obtaining favorable rulings from both the United States Court of Federal Claims and the District Court for the District of Arizona.

 Represented one of the most successful gaming Tribes in the country in a case before the National Labor Relations Board, defending the Tribe’s sovereign authority to apply its own Tribal employment laws in place of federal law.
 Also represented Tribe on campaign strategies prior to and during elections.